-Here are the advantages you’ll get if you migrate to microservices:
+Here are the advantages you’ll get if you migrate from monolith to microservices:

 As the architecture of microservices is based on small components, scaling is so much easier than in a monolith architecture.
 This means that when big changes happen in a certain component, the others remain untouched and run correctly.
 This is a great approach for companies that work on a large number of devices and applications.

 The microservices approach doesn’t limit developers in terms of tools and technologies.
 Each service can be built with a different framework and language.
 That simplifies the selection of the most suitable technology for your service’s specific needs.
 The fact that components are different doesn’t affect the work of other microservices or the communication between them by no means.